-This type of telescope contains three parabolic mirrors which help correct aberrations such as spherical, astigmatism, and coma.
+This type of telescope contains three parabolic mirrors that help correct aberrations such as spherical, astigmatism, and coma.
 Typically, the first mirror will correct any spherical aberrations on its own.
 But adding a second and third mirror eliminate the other two aberrations.
 Together, they widen the field of view and provide a clearer image.

 The marriage of catoptric and dioptric (refractor and reflector) engineering is the catadioptric telescope.
 This combination is the best of both worlds, providing mirrors and lenses that better correct aberrations and provide a wider field of view.
 Their method of folding the light path within the telescope tube means faster optics and a shorter device.

 A catadioptric telescope that uses spherical mirrors and corrector plates to prevent spherical aberration.
 Their focal path is long, but their field of view is narrow, perfect for observing planets or for deep-sky viewing.
 Most catadioptric telescopes are derivatives of the Schmidt-Cassegrain telescope, or SCT.

 A telescope used for astrophotography.
 Containing a spherical primary mirror and Schmidt corrector, the device sends light to a focal point where it is captured by film.
 They have a wide field of view and are often used to track satellites, comets, and asteroids.